Washington region officials open more coronavirus testing centers as hospitals stagger under demand

 As Maryland’s case rate soared to record levels, so too did the test positivity rate, an indication that tests are capturing only a fraction of the size of the outbreak.
 A legislative analyst told lawmakers Wednesday that in recent weeks testing doubled as the positivity rate went up five times.

 By Thursday, 32 percent of the nearly 60,000 daily tests conducted statewide were positive, well above the 5 percent threshold the World Health Organization says signals an outbreak is under control.
 The 10 new testing sites will be at hospitals and operational by the end of next week, Hogan said.
-Additionally, the Federal Emergency Management Agency and the state will open an emergency testing site at St. Agnes Hospital in Baltimore.
+Additionally, the Federal Emergency Management Agency and the state will open an emergency testing site at Saint Agnes Hospital in Baltimore.

 Hogan said the testing centers are designed to divert people seeking tests from swarming overburdened emergency rooms.
 All of the sites will be available for walk-up or drive-up without an appointment, Hogan said.
 He added there are 20 similar testing sites at hospitals now, and they have been effective at dropping testing demand at emergency rooms — at one hospital it dropped by more than 70 percent, he said.
 Hogan said the state has an abundance of PCR tests and secured more than 1.5 million rapid tests so far.